refandhika/sedikitacakv3-api/README.md

 - POST: Save new hobby (Authorized)

 `/hobby/:id`
-- GET: Get a hobby by ID
+- GET: Get a hobby by ID (Authorized)
 - UPDATE: Update a hobby by ID  (Authorized)
 - DELETE: Soft delete a hobby by ID  (Authorized)

 `/hobby/:id/restore`
-- POST: Restore a hobby by slug (Authorized)
+- POST: Restore a hobby by ID (Authorized)

 `/setting`
 - POST: Set a global param  (Authorized)